 Catherine Gillespie- Managing Director

-Catherine Gillespie brings a wealth of skill to her clients.
-With particular expertise in teaching communication and workplace conflict resolution skills, Catherine has made a marked difference to the organisations she has worked with.
+With particular expertise in teaching communication and collaborative negotiation skills, Catherine has made a marked difference to the organisations she has worked with.
 She empowers teams and managers to adopt constructive styles that support harmony, productivity and progress in the workplace.
-Catherine has a particular interest in Challenging Behaviours and High Conflict Personalities & Situations within the workplace.
+Catherine has a particular interest in Challenging Behaviours and High Conflict Personalities within the workplace.

-As a qualified and Nationally Accredited Advanced Mediator, Catherine is able to support parties to more fully understand their dispute and work towards agreements for future workplace behaviours and interactions.
+As a qualified, International Certified Mediator and Nationally Accredited Advanced Mediator, Catherine is able to support parties to more fully understand their dispute and work towards agreements for future workplace behaviours and interactions.

-Whilst earning her Masters Degree in Conflict Resolution, Catherine was awarded the Dean’s Award for Academic Excellence.
+Whilst earning her Master Degree of Conflict Resolution, Catherine was awarded the Dean’s Award for Academic Excellence.

 Association of Workplace Investigators

 The Association of Workplace Investigators (AWI) is an international, professional membership association for lawyers, human resource professionals, private investigators, psychologists, risk and compliance managers, in house legal counsel and many others who conduct, manage or have a professional interest in impartial workplace investigations.
 Australasian Association of Workplace Investigators (AAWI) is a chapter of AWI.

 AAWI mission: To promote and enhance the quality of impartial workplace investigations and provide mutual support for those who work in this field.